rajeshdesai185/JavaSocketClientServer/README.md

-# Java Socket Programming – Single-threaded & Multithreaded Client-Server
+# Java Socket Programming – Client-Server Architecture

-This repository contains two Java projects demonstrating TCP socket communication using a **client-server architecture**:
+This repository demonstrates two implementations of a TCP-based client-server model using Java:

-- 🔹 `single_threaded/`: A basic server that handles **one client at a time**
+- **Single-threaded server:** Handles one client connection at a time
-- 🔹 `multithreaded/`: A more advanced server that handles **multiple clients concurrently** using Java threads
+- **Multithreaded server:** Handles multiple client connections concurrently using threads

-These examples showcase how Java networking works using `ServerSocket`, `Socket`, `BufferedReader`, and `PrintWriter`.
+Both implementations use Java's core networking libraries (`Socket`, `ServerSocket`) and I/O streams to exchange messages between client and server applications.

 ---

-## 📁 Project Structure
+## Contents